lunes, 12 de noviembre de 2001

 That night she thought she confessed

-her secret to her indifferent pillow
+her secret to her indifferent pillow,

-and her mouth of her illusion told
+and her lips whispered her illusion

-to the moon she wanders in love.
+to the moon that wanders in love.

-to feel that the breeze kissed her
+as the breeze kissed her,

-And we both live in secret
+And we both live in secrecy

-Since then she walks in front of me
+Since then she walks before me,

-when no one sees us here she approaches me
+when no one is watching us here,

 miércoles, 25 de abril de 2001